Audio equalization: Parametric equalizer

-Parametric equalizers are multi-band variable equalizers that allow users to control the three primary parameters: amplitude, center frequency and bandwidth.
-The amplitude of each band can be controlled, and the center frequency can be shifted, and the bandwidth (which is inversely related to "Q") can be widened or narrowed.
-Parametric equalizers are capable of making much more precise adjustments to the sound than other equalizers, and are commonly used in sound recording and live sound reinforcement.
-Parametric equalizers are also sold as standalone outboard gear units.
+Parametric equalizers are multi-band variable equalizers that allow users to control the three primary filter parameters: gain, center frequency and bandwidth.
+Gain allows adjustment of boost or cut produced.
+The center frequency controls the frequencies affected.
+The bandwidth (which is inversely related to Q) the range of frequencies affected.
+Parametric equalizers are capable of making much more precise adjustments to the sound than other equalizers and are commonly used in sound recording and live sound reinforcement.

-A variant of the parametric equalizer is the semi-parametric equalizer, which is also known as a sweepable filter.
-It allows users to control the amplitude and frequency, but uses a pre-set bandwidth of the center frequency.
+A variant of the parametric equalizer is the semi-parametric equalizer, a sweepable filter.
+It allows users to control the gain and frequency but uses a pre-set bandwidth.
 In some cases, semi-parametric equalizers allow the user to select between a wide and a narrow preset bandwidth.

 Filter functions

 The responses of linear filters are mathematically described in terms of their transfer function or, in layman's terms, frequency response.
-A transfer function can be decomposed as a combination of first-order responses and second-order responses (implemented as so-called biquad sections).
-These can be described according to their so-called pole and zero frequencies, which are complex numbers in the case of second-order responses.
+A transfer function can be decomposed as a combination of first-order responses and second-order responses (implemented as biquad sections).
+These can be described according to their pole and zero frequencies, which are complex numbers in the case of second-order responses.